 Backpack Site Visit: Everything you Need to Know

-The site visit typically occurs within a week or two of kickoff.
-Coordination for the site visit is done directly with the onboarding coordinator for the building.
+The initial site visit typically occurs within a week or two of kickoff.
+There is also an annual site visit included in the Backpack subscription to update information - more about that below

 Estimated duration:

-• 1 to 4 hours for Site Walk-Through depending on the size of the property (add an additional 45 minutes for a gateway install)
+• 1 to 4 hours for site walk-through to collect equipment information & other details depending on the size of the property (add an additional 45 minutes for a gateway install)

 Who is involved in the scheduling & visit: